hmuchalski/ochem1/CHEM128A-AY-24-25-Fall/syllabus-chem-128A-ay-24-25-fall.md

 ### Learning Targets

-Checkpoints are cumulative.
 Each Checkpoint contains new LT problems as well as new versions of older ones.
 If you attempt an LT problem and do not earn _Master_ on it, you can reattempt it at the next Checkpoint.
 For each Learning target you will have 3-4 opportunities to earn _Master_ rating.
 Detailed rubrics on how those marks are given can be found in the [Standards for Student Work][standards-for-student-work] document.

 | Checkpoint      | Date  | Learning Targets | Time alloted |
 | :-------------- | :---- | :--------------- | :----------- |